 This means more prostitutes, more pornography, more sex before marriage, more sexual partners, and a higher divorce rate.
 A woman can divorce her husband if he cannot satisfy her.
 Women will not stand for second-best because they don’t have to any more.

 This interview featured in the February 2017 issue of City Weekend magazine, and was released on City Weekend online in March 2017.
-Read the interview here.
+Unfortunately, online version is no longer available.
+Luckily, you can read it here instead.

 The above is just a short excerpt from our lengthy discussion about Lotus, China’s sexual revolution, and women’s rights in contemporary Shenzhen.
-Read part 1 of the full interview here.
-Parts 2 and 3 will be available on ZhendeGender soon.
+Read the whole interview in three parts: